-The "Model Penal Code" Test for Legal Insanity
+The 'Model Penal Code' Test for Legal Insanity

 A criminal defendant who is found legally insane (or "not guilty by reason of insanity") cannot be held accountable for crimes resulting from the condition.
-After all, prosecutors are required to show a defendant's willful intent in order to prove guilt for most criminal charges.
-State courts use one of several established legal tests to determine whether someone was insane at the time of the incident or simply faking it.
-These include the M'Naghten Rule; the Irresistible Impulse test; the Durham Rule; and the Model Penal Code test.
+Prosecutors are required to show a defendant's willful intent in order to prove guilt for most criminal charges.
+If a criminal defendant is ruled legally insane, there can be no willful intent.

-Model Penal Code Test: Basics
+Model Penal Code Test for Legal Insanity: Basics

 - Appreciate the criminality of his conduct; or